ezEngine/docs/docs/appendix/third-party-code.md

 Compile switch: **EZ_3RDPARTY_LUA_SUPPORT**

 The Lua scripting language.
 Can be used directly or through ezLuaWrapper for easier access to common functionality.
-Non-essential for ez, only the ingame console interpreter would stop working without it.
+Non-essential for EZ, only the ingame console interpreter would stop working without it.

 ## Mikktspace